 My preparations for departure done, I sent him to get the horse which he brought to carry my baggage.
-The Magpie did not budge but contented himself with lowering his head.
-Thereupon, whisperings and significant smiles in the circle around us.
+The magpie did not budge but contented himself with lowering his head.
+Thereupon, whispering and significant smiles in the circle around us.

 As I repeated my order, my good time Charley remarked that he had no horse, which only added to the hilarity of those who were there.

 “But”, I said pressing him, “what have you done with the one you were riding yesterday when you came here?”

 “I do not have it anymore,” he replied.